hsch/blurhash-java/README.md

 gpg --keyserver keyserver.ubuntu.com --send-keys ...
 ```

-Finally, upload a package like so:
+Finally, upload the package to staging like so:
 ```
 ./gradlew clean uploadArchives
 ```